andry81/tacklebar/README_EN.txt

 `c:\Total Commander Scripts\.saveload\file_lists` is an
 arbitraty directory there all lists would be saved to and loaded from.
-You can create multiple arbitrary empty files in that directory using another command described here in the section `Create batch empty files`.
+You can create multiple arbitrary empty files in that directory using another command described here in the section `Batch create empty files in directories`.

 NOTE:
   The prefix string `saveload_search_in_*_slot_<INDEX_STR>` is a search